-- Transformers, meters, wires and other such equipments will be made available at subsidized prices.
+- Transformers, meters, wires, and other such types of equipment will be made available at subsidized prices.

-- Mobile application would be used for survey of households.
-It provides for on spot registration of identified beneficiaries by obtaining their application for electricity connection with identity proof and photograph.
+- A mobile application would be used for the survey of households.
+It provides for on-spot registration of identified beneficiaries by obtaining their application for electricity connection with identity proof and photograph.

 - The Gram Panchayats or Public Institutions in rural areas are required to take care of the application process and documentation.
 They shall, in consultation with Panchayat Raj Institutions and Urban Local Bodies be authorized to distribute bills and collect revenue.